Leadwerks/Documentation/toolbar.md

 - **New**: Create a new project or scene.
 - **Open**: Load an existing map into the editor.
 - **Save**: Save your current project or scene, ensuring that your progress is preserved.
-- **Undo and Redo**: These buttons allow you to reverse or redo recent actions, helping you navigate through your editing history.

 ## Edit Operations